joyrex2001/kubedock/README.md

 ## Namespace locking

 If multiple kubedocks are using the namespace, it might be possible there will be collisions in network aliases.
 Since networks are flattend (see Networking), all network aliases will result in a Service with the name of the given network alias.
 To ensure tests don't fail because of these name collisions, kubedock can lock the namespace while it's running.
-When enabling this with the `--lock` argument, kubedock will create a Configmap called `kubedock-lock` in the namespace in which it tracks the current ownership.
+When enabling this with the `--lock` argument, kubedock will create a Lease called `kubedock-lock` in the namespace in which it tracks the current ownership.

 ## Resource requests and limits